pfgithub/threadclient/packages/jsoneditor/README.md

   across hmr reloads.
 - anyway, undo will have to do stuff like: move your cursor in a richtext input back to where it was, and that requires keeping ui state

+## note

+ok so I was thinking

+we're not worried about permissions yet

+but

+we might be able to have a very trivial permission implementation by:

+- storing user permissions in the document
+- storing user ids in actions a user creates and validating them on the server
+- on the client, ignore actions a user is not allowed to create
+- if the server maintains a snapshot, do the same thing there too

+this would allow untrusted clients to create lots of actions that do nothing though

+we need to support large volumes of actions and ratelimiting before we can do permissions that way if we want to do that.

+also we should probably make actions specify the subtrees they modify

+that's an easy change

+because eventually we'll want to be able to only send relevant content to clients rather than the entire action stream.

+## note

+I want to make a website for the richtext editor

+we should make the website use the editor itself

+have like a bar at the top that has all the buttons and shows "unsaved changes" that when you click it prefills a github PR for you

+and the entire page and documentation and examples and all that except for editor controls is inside the editor.

+that would be really cool